Master Thesis in Psychology: Guidelines and Requirements

 The following needs to be included: Name of student, thesis title, “submitted as master thesis at the Department of Psychology, University of Oslo», semester and year.
 Many students also want to include the UiO-logo( Apollon-merket).

-The thesis must have an abstract of approx. 500 words.
+The thesis must have an abstract of up to 500 words.
 This should be placed after the title page and before the table of contents.
 The abstract should have the same standard as the rest of the thesis with regards to font, paragraph and margin.
 The abstract should be written on one page and the following needs to be included:

 - Name of author